The Best Practice Awards

-The Pediatric Pharmacy Advocacy Group awards up to 2 Best Practice Awards (BPA) annually.
-The awards are chosen from Pediatric Pharmacy Practice Abstracts submitted each year for presentation at the PPAG Annual Meeting.
+The Pediatric Pharmacy Association awards up to 2 Best Practice Awards (BPA) annually.
+The awards are chosen from Pediatric Pharmacy Practice Abstracts submitted each year for presentation at the PPA Annual Meeting.
 Awards are given to innovative and creative pharmacy programs that advance the mission, vision, and goals of the organization.

 Best and Innovative Pediatric Pharmacy Practice Abstracts typically describe programs, systems, or projects that are creative, cost-effective, and improve practice in pediatric pharmacy.
 Abstracts will be reviewed based on the following criteria: